-Specialization, etc.), Doctor of Medicine and Doctor of Philosophy in Medical to be noticed that there are hundreds over the world that are being recognized by the NHRA in Bahrain.

-- Nursing Associate Degree (Being phased-out); BSc in nursing, Diplomas in Nursing Specialities (emergency, midwifery, community health nursing, psychiatric nursing etc.) - Associate Degree & BSc in Allied Health Specialities (Pharmacy, Laboratory, Radiography, Public Health, Dental Hygiene).
+- Specialization, etc.), Doctor of Medicine and Doctor of Philosophy in Medical Specialties and their equivalent.
+It has to be noticed that there are hundreds of higher education certificates from all over the world that are being recognized by the NHRA in Bahrain. - Nursing & Technical Certificates: Nursing Associate Degree (Being phased-out); BSc in nursing, Diplomas in Nursing Specialities (emergency, midwifery, community health nursing, psychiatric nursing etc.) - Associate Degree & BSc in Allied Health Specialities (Pharmacy, Laboratory, Radiography, Public Health, Dental Hygiene).
 Master & Doctorate degrees in various biomedical sciences.
-Again, from all over the world that are being recognized by the NHRA.
+Again, there are hundreds of such certificates from all over the world that are being recognized by the NHRA.

-in many instances is somewhat empirical lines.
+Note: Establishing qualification equivalency in many instances is somewhat empirical and requires objective and standard guidelines.